Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 This period of time typically ranges from one to two years, starting from the date of practical completion.
 During this period, the building contractor is responsible for rectifying any defects, including any punch list items, that arise in the construction work.

 The DLP, a vital component in Australian building contracts, manages risks for both parties.
-It reassures developers while holding builders accountable for any construction defects.
-It also incentivizes the building contractor to perform the construction work to the required standard since they are not entirely off the hook once practical completion has been achieved.
+It reassures developers whilst holding builders accountable for any construction defects.
+It also incentivises the building contractor to perform the construction work to the required standard since they are not entirely off the hook once practical completion has been achieved.

 From the perspective of building contractors in Australia, the DLP ensures that final milestone payments can be made even if minor defects in the works exist, as they have the ability to rectify these post-practical completion.
 Additionally, by carrying out any defects rectification work themselves, building contractors can maintain the integrity of any fitness for purpose warranties or design life warranties they have given under the contract.

-In the context of Australian law, the expiry of the DLP doesn’t necessarily absolve building contractors from their obligations on their works. that the building contractor’s obligation with regard to the works also comes to an end.
+In the context of Australian law, the expiry of the DLP doesn't necessarily absolve building contractors from their obligations on their works.
 Under Australian law, the principal may still have a right at common law to pursue the building contractor for damages for breach of contract if any defects in the works transpire.
+Limitation periods vary by state—typically six years for simple contracts and twelve years for contracts executed as deeds under NSW, VIC, and QLD legislation.

 Benefits of a Defects Liability Period for Developers